dansmyers/ProgrammingWithAI/Projects/2-Search_Engine.md

 - Only crawl pages beginning with `gemini://` and having the `text/gemini` return type.
 You don't need to crawl plain text, HTML, or other file formats.

+- Start the crawl from `gemini://geminiprotocol.net/`. **Note that the ending slash is required to retrieve the page**.

 - Only follow links to other `gemini://` pages.
 Ignore `http://` links.

 - Respect `robots.txt`.
 Most sites will not have one, but check if it's present.
 If so, respect instructions to not crawl the page.